taylorzweigle/ScheduleApp/README.md

-# Calendar App
+# Schedule App

-Web app using React to create and manage events in a calendar timeline view.
+Web app using React, MongoDb, Express, NodeJS, and Tailwind CSS to create and manage events in a calendar timeline view.